Tiffthua/International_debt/README.md

+# International debt
+Overview
+This document outlines the process of exploring a PostgreSQL database containing debt data from various countries.
+The goal is to analyze the dataset by answering specific key questions related to total debt, distinct countries, types of debt indicators, and trends in debt repayment.

-# Lux
+# Insights and Findings
-Assignment on international debt
-What is the total amount of debt owed by all countries in the dataset? =  ANS total debt 3089378312192 How many distinct countries are recorded in the dataset? = ANS 25 distinct debt indiator What are the distinct types of debt indicators, and what do they represent? = ANS China - total 96218619904 What is the average debt across different debt indicators? = ANS - Average debt 5009656750.7741995 Which country has made the highest amount of principal repayments? = ANS Albania - 514185632 What is the most common debt indicator across all countries?
-ANS -Principal repayments on external debt, long-term (AMT, current US$) - 128
-Identify any other key debt trends and summarize your findings.
-Ans country with the least to most amount of debt - Sao Tome and Principe - 44798028 to China 96218619904
+Total Debt: The total amount of debt owed by all countries provides a macro view of global debt levels.
+Distinct Countries: Understanding the number of distinct countries helps in assessing the dataset's coverage.
+Types of Debt Indicators: Knowing the various types of debt indicators can help stakeholders understand different dimensions of debt.
+Country with Highest Debt: Identifying the country with the highest debt can highlight economic vulnerabilities.
+Average Debt Insights: Analyzing average debt across indicators offers insights into the burden of debt relative to economic size.
+Principal Repayments: The country with the highest repayments may indicate strong financial management or recovery efforts.
+Common Debt Indicators: Understanding which indicators are most prevalent can assist in standardizing reporting and analysis.